ncatlab/nlab-content/pages/1/7/4/0/471/content.md

   $\phi_n$ on the affected leaf;

 * an _inner face map_ that contracts a $k_1$-ary vertex with
-  a $k_2$-ary one is the identity on all unaffected leaces and is on the affected leaves the composition
+  a $k_2$-ary one is the identity on all unaffected leaves and is on the affected leaves the composition

   $$